How to Pay for Study Abroad in 4 Ways

 3. Start an online fundraiser

-Are you a crowdfunding newb and wondering how to raise money for study abroad?
+Are you new to crowdfunding and wondering how to raise money for study abroad?
 Check out these tips:

 - Be sure to write a compelling fundraiser story that truly explains why this experience means so much to you.
 Make a list of the benefits, making sure to highlight the educational value.